xave-finance/halodao-exchange/README.md

 ```
 *Note that git will pull the submodules from the branches specified in .gitmodules*

-### To prevent from accidentally pushing directly to the upstream repo, run the following
+**To prevent from accidentally pushing directly to the upstream repo, run the following**
-### PLEASE NOTE THAT `submodule set-url` WILL ONLY WORK ON Git 2.25*
+**PLEASE NOTE THAT `submodule set-url` WILL ONLY WORK ON Git 2.25* **
 https://stackoverflow.com/a/59364554
 ```
 > git submodule set-url halodao-interface [your halodao-interface forked repo]
 > git submodule set-url halodao-rewards [your halodao-interface forked repo]
 ```
-If successful, .gitmodules and submodules' origin remote urls will be changed to your forked repo
+If successful, `.gitmodules` and submodules' origin remote urls will be changed to your forked repo

+**DO NOT** commit `.gitmodules` because the changes is only for your local development

 ## Submodule documentations
 ### HaloDAO Rewards Smart Contract